tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Last quarter same-store sales are down 3%, new store sales are disappointing, and the company is telling positive stories, vs, showing positive results.
   - Top executives / employees leave to join a rival.
   - PE = 30x, but next 2 years’ growth rate = 15%.
 Therefore, PEG = 2x (very negative)
+  - Watch for the end of the second phase of rapid growth and/or when the company is entering into a mature phase

 - ***Examples***